Coker v. Georgia: Plurality

+But objective evidence does not dictate the outcome of the Court's proportionality analysis.
+The Court said that "the legislative rejection of capital punishment for rape strongly confirms our own judgment, which is that death is indeed a disproportionate penalty for the crime of raping an adult".

+Rape is a serious crime that is "very often accompanied by physical injury to the female and can also inflict mental and psychological damage.
+Because it undermines the community's sense of security, there is public injury as well."
+The Court characterized it as the "ultimate violation of self", second only to murder but drew a distinction between rape and murder: "Life is over for the victim of the murderer; for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair."

+The court ultimately concluded that, "Rape is without doubt deserving of serious punishment; but in terms of moral depravity and of the injury to the person and to the public, it does not compare with murder, which does involve the unjustified taking of human life."

 Concurring opinion

 Justices Brennan and Marshall concurred in the judgment because the case struck down a death penalty, in keeping with their view that the death penalty is per se cruel and unusual punishment.

 Concurring/dissenting

 Justice Powell concurred in the judgment, but he emphasized that the death penalty may be appropriate for rape if there are aggravating circumstances.
+He said the plurality opinion was "so sweeping as to foreclose each of the 50 state legislatures from creating a narrowly defined crime of aggravated rape".

 Dissenting

-Chief Justice Burger, joined by Justice Rehnquist, dissented because he believed that the proportionality principle the Court had engrafted onto the Eighth Amendment encroached too much on the legislative power of the states.
-Burger preferred to concentrate on the narrow facts of the case: was it proper for Georgia to impose the death penalty on Coker, a man who had escaped from prison while serving a sentence for murder and raped another young woman?
+Chief Justice Burger, joined by Justice Rehnquist dissented because he believed that the proportionality principle the Court had engrafted onto the Eighth Amendment encroached too much on the legislative power of the states.

+Burger preferred to concentrate on the narrow facts of the case: Coker had raped three women, and killed one.
+He said making the penalty more severe than the criminal act was constitutionally permissible if the legislative purpose was deterrence:

 "Whatever one's view may be as to the State's constitutional power to impose the death penalty upon a rapist who stands before the court convicted for the first time, this case reveals a chronic rapist whose continuing danger to the community is abundantly clear."

 Burger defended a state's prerogative to impose additional punishment for recidivists, including a death sentence for prisoners who commit crimes.
 Congress had enacted an early three-strikes law, and the federal crime of assault on a mail carrier carried a stiffer penalty for a second such offense.
 Other states also carried harsher penalties for "habitual criminality."
 He believed that "the Eighth Amendment does not prevent the State from taking an individual's 'well-demonstrated propensity for life-endangering behavior' into account in devising punitive measures which will prevent inflicting further harm upon innocent victims."